 - Birth injuries

-At the Flanagan Personal Injury & Wrongful Death Law Firm, our personal injury attorneys in Miami help clients who have sustained a range of injuries caused by the careless or negligent actions of other people.
+Our Miami personal injury lawyers help clients who have sustained a range of injuries caused by the careless, negligent, or even intentional actions of other people.

 - Broken and dislocated bones